gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Use this API to fetch the navigations details which includes the items of the navigation pane.
+Use this API to fetch the navigations details which includes the items of the navigation panel.
 It also shows the links and sub-navigations.

 *Returned Response:*